sksamuel/avro4s/README.md

 Avro4s defines two typeclasses, `Encoder` and `Decoder` which do the work of mapping between scala values and Avro compatible values.
 There are built in encoders and decoders for all the common types.

-For example, given a string, and a schema of type `Schema.Type.STRING` then the default encoder would return an instance of Utf8, whereas the same string and a `Schema.Type.FIXED` schema would be encoded as an instance of GenericData.Fixed.
+For example, given a string, and a schema of type `Schema.Type.STRING` then the default encoder would return an instance of `Utf8`, whereas the same string and a `Schema.Type.FIXED` schema would be encoded as an instance of `GenericData.Fixed`.

-Another example is given an `Option[T]` then an instance of None would be encoded as null, and an instance of Some would be encoded as the underlying value.
+Another example is given an `Option[T]` then an instance of `None` would be encoded as null, and an instance of `Some` would be encoded as the underlying value.

 Decoders do the same work, but in reverse.
-They take an Avro value, such as Utf8 and return a scala value.
+They take an Avro value, such as null and return a scala value, such as `Option`.

 ### Built in Type Mappings